 Why can’t I contact the owner directly?

-BLACE is your ambassador and support mechanism.
+BLACE is your advocate and support mechanism.
 We can’t help if we are are not privy to all your needs and involved in all communications.

 How do I know if I need a permit?
 How do I know what permit to get?
 And how do I file for permits?